-If you work in a government organization, you understand that you are facing threats from all directions at a pace that has yet to ever been seen before.
+If you work in a government organization, you must understand that you are facing threats from all directions at a rapid pace.
 Just as you have worked hard to keep your information secure, there are undoubtedly large numbers of hackers who are working just as hard to get around your security protocols.
-That is why you need to think carefully about how you share your files with other people.
+That is why you need to think carefully about how you share your files with others.

 Even though your files are probably safe on your servers and network, you might not have the same type of security protection when you send your files from place to place.
 That is why you need to make sure you follow all the best practices necessary when you transmit files.
 Take a look at a few of the most important points you need to keep in mind below and reach out to a professional with any questions or concerns.

 There are a number of significant threats that government agencies face today.
 Some of the most critical threats you need to keep in mind include:

 - Ransomware: Ransomware is one of the biggest threats in the current environment.
 If you are hit by a ransomware attack, your files could be locked down, preventing you from accessing them until you pay the ransom.
 The best way to deal with this type of attack is to prevent it from happening altogether by using the right file transfer mechanism.

 - Phishing Attacks: If you want to prevent unauthorized individuals from accessing your files, you need to protect yourself against phishing attacks.
 In a phishing attack, someone poses as an employee or superior, trying to convince an individual to surrender their login credentials remotely.
 The best way to prevent this from happening is to educate your employees about them.